beark/ftl/docs/Parsec-I.md

 	return p || ftl::monad<parser>::pure(t);
 }
 ```
 Easily!
 The OR-combinator we found earlier comes in very handy, and monad's `pure` gives us the final piece.
-See, it wasn't quite true what was said in Chapter 1&mdash;even without _anything_ save the monad instance, we _can_ create parsers.
+See, it wasn't quite true what was said in section 1&mdash;even without _anything_ save the monad instance, we _can_ create parsers.
 Only, they're rather useless on their own.
 Parsers creates with `pure` will consume no input and always yield the exact value we gave to `pure`.
 Our `option` above then quite simply reads as "parse p, but if that fails, just default to t".

 Alright, we can return to our `parseList` again.
 It now looks like this:
 ```cpp